Silver $29.50 Gold $2628.10 Platinum $928.00 Palladium $909.00 Copper $0.26 Active: 584

 Collecting original movie posters and related memorabilia is gaining popularity in the United States and worldwide.
 The movie memorabilia areas on eBay are among their most popular, and a recent traffic report on Amazon.com showed that movie posters and related memorabilia was their #2 most popular area (behind Pokemon).

-As coin and stamp collecting matured as a hobby, non-partial third party grading services formed whose purpose was to accurately grade and certify these items.
-Indeed, even sports cards and comic books now have third party grading services.
+As coin and stamp collecting matured, independent third party grading services formed whose purpose was to accurately grade and certify the authenticity of an item.
+Today, even sports cards and comic books now have third party grading services.
 Dealers and collectors in these fields report that selling a rare non-certified baseball card or comic book is becoming a nearly-impossible task.
 Many collectors in these hobbies seek to have their collections certified by these grading services.
 This certification is what creates a liquid market for "sight unseen" collectibles, with the certified grade being a sort of insurance policy or guarantee of authenticity and condition.

 All of these services are based on some version of a 10-point scale.
 An item rated as a 10 is the highest degree of perfection, often called Mint, and an item rated as a 1 is in horrible condition, virtually worthless except for extremely rare items.